The Science of Music

 What do you think?
 When you hear music coming out of a speaker, what is actually happening?

 Watch the video to find out.
-Answer these questions when you're finished:
+Try to answer these questions while watching:

 - What is oscillation?